New for February

 We encourage local people to research our local history and heritage.

-MEMBERSHIP is £8.00 a year for individuals and £12.00 a year for couples.
-Members pay a contribution of £1 per person per meeting attended and receive a free copy of our bulletins.
+MEMBERSHIP is £10.00 a year for individuals.
 Visitors are charged £3.00 per meeting attended.
 Members are also affiliate members of Welwyn Archaeological Society and have free access to their meetings.

 You can become a member at any of our meetings or by downloading this membership form and sending it to the address shown.
 You can pay your subscription by cheque made out to Wheathampstead History Society, or by BACS to a/c 73 46 26 92, sort code 20 53 33.